 | NP Nurse Practitioner | $11.78 | $11 – $12 | Highest average in Metro Vancouver |

 The Metro Vancouver pricing hierarchy is notably different from Ontario.
-NPs command the highest average at $11.78 — above MDs at $11.25 — while NDs at $11.54 sit in the same premium tier.
+NPs command the highest average at $11.78, followed by MDs at $11.57.
+NDs at $11.33 sit just below — still firmly in the premium tier, and well above the RN average of $10.58.
 The ND price point is particularly interesting: these are not discount operators.
-Metro Vancouver's ND-led practices price firmly in the premium range, competing directly with physician-led clinics — and often winning on patient experience.
+Metro Vancouver's ND-led practices price firmly in the premium range, sitting alongside physician-led clinics rather than below them.

 In British Columbia, naturopathic doctors are regulated by the College of Naturopathic Physicians of BC and may be authorized to prescribe and administer certain medications — including neurotoxins — after completing additional certification beyond their 4-year naturopathic medical program.
 Not all NDs can inject by default; specific training and certification within their scope of practice is required.